phbarna/vanilla/README.md

 ## Used for testing tailwind in a Vanilla Environment.

-Use 'npx serve' to start a local web werver
+Use 'npx serve' to start a local web server

-You need to build tailwind like the following when you add more tailwind functionality npx tailwindcss build input.css -o output.css --watchs
+You need to build tailwind like the following when you add more tailwind functionality npx tailwindcss build input.css -o output.css --watch

 ## to build docker container do:
 docker build -t myapp .